 Your initial assessment should be as complete as possible and may look something like this:

 Our finances: We have an estimated net worth of $3 million, which is invested in our home, business, and various investment accounts.
 Our outstanding debt is approximately $2 million, which includes our mortgage and business loans.

 My spouse: He/she does not want to get divorced but has come to terms with the fact that it is going to happen.
-During our marriage he/she made most of the decisions about our finances and did have the occasional outburst when I disagreed with a choice that he/she wanted to make.
+During our marriage he/she made most of the decisions about our finances and had occasional outbursts when I disagreed with a choice he/she wanted to make.

 My temperament: I don’t want to get divorced but believe it is the best choice.
 I appear confident but don’t really know much about our financial affairs.
 I sometimes find it difficult to say what I want or need.

 Housing: We have one very large home in a great school district and the kids can walk to and from school.
 Our monthly homeowner’s expenses average $8,000.

 Employment Status: My spouse works full time in our business and I help on occasion.
 Prior to getting married I worked as a marketing account executive but I stopped working shortly before the birth of our eldest child.
 I’ve been out of the workforce for eight years now.